What is the Scope of MBA in India?

 2. Cost-Effectiveness

-While the cost of an MBA can be substantial, online programmes often come with reduced tuition fees compared to their on-campus counterparts.
+While the cost of an MBA can be substantial, online programs often come with reduced tuition fees compared to their on-campus counterparts.
 Additionally, students save on commuting, housing, and other campus-related expenses.
-Some online programmes also offer pay-as-you-go options, allowing students to spread out the financial burden.
+Some online programs also offer pay-as-you-go options, allowing students to spread out the financial burden.

 3. Accessibility

-Online MBA programmes break down geographical barriers, making it possible for students to enrol in top-tier programmes regardless of their location.
-This accessibility is a game-changer for those living in remote areas or countries where high-quality MBA programmes are not available.
+Online MBA programs break down geographical barriers, making it possible for students to enrol in top-tier programmes regardless of their location.
+This accessibility is a game-changer for those living in remote areas or countries where high-quality MBA programs are not available.

 4. Technology Integration